-These ideas that drive our thinking come from a variety of sources.
-But they all have a common theme: that a vocation or calling (same word, different language roots, Latin and Greek respectively) implies Someone doing the calling, and that finding meaning in life is directly correlated to discovering one’s design and then stewarding that gift to thank the Caller for all gifts.
+These ideas come from a variety of sources.
+But they all have a common theme: that a vocation or calling (same word, different language roots, Latin and Greek respectively) defined as “that transcendent summons that gives meaning and purpose to work and contributes to the well-being of others and the common good” (Dik & Duffy, 2012).
+For me as a person the transcendent summons implies Someone, another Person, doing the calling, and that finding meaning in life is directly correlated to discovering one’s design and then stewarding that design to thank the Caller for all gifts.

-Principles for Career Management, Coaching & Vocational Counseling
+Principles for Career Management, Coaching & Vocational Counsel

 OUR RELATIONSHIP TO GOD